Memory-Augmented Graph Neural Networks: A Brain-Inspired Review

-For external memory modules, there was a variety of write mechanisms.
 One common form of external memory in neural networks is a key-value store, where the items in memory are stored as a key $k_i$ associated with a value $v_i$ \cite{miller2016kvmemory, zhang2017dynamickvm, huang2018kvmem}.
 These items are then retrieved based on some input query $q$.
-The write mechanism can change the entire key-value pair. \cite{khasahmadi2020memory} defined a key-value memory over space to learn distant features of a graph.
-They used these key-value memory layers to coarsen the node representations, and could therefore define both the keys and values as dependent on the query inputs from the previous layer.
-The write mechanism consisted of arranging the keys as clusters of the queries, and defining the values as projections of the keys back into the query space.
+The write mechanism can change the entire key-value pair.

+The write mechanism consisted of arranging the keys as clusters of the queries, and defining the associated values as projections of the keys back into the query space.
 Clustering mechanisms are useful when it is known that the information to be stored in memory has some higher-level structure.
-By contrast, we found that internal memory states are usually stored without much further reorganization.

 Unlike \cite{khasahmadi2020memory}, \cite{ma2020memory} defined a key-value memory over time to learn a long-term embedding representation of input items.
 Inspired by previous work on memory \cite{sukhbaatar2015, zhang2017dynamickvm}, they simply train the key-value matrices $K$ and $V$ through backpropagation to write to the memory.
-While this write mechanism is quite general, it either assumes that (1) once trained, the embedding is an effective static representation of the input data or (2) the embedding is retrained or fine-tuned whenever the input data statistics change.
+While this write mechanism is quite general and does not make assumptions about the structure of memory, it does assume one of the following: (1) once trained, the embedding is an effective static representation of the input data, or (2) the embedding is retrained or fine-tuned whenever the input data statistics change.